 Much of modern Ilok huddles around the fortress (tvrđava), its ruddy walls dominating a ridge overlooking the Danube.
 It owes its shape to Nikola Iločki (1415–77), the local power baron who turned the town into a major strategic point in Europe’s defences against the Ottoman Turks.
 Occupied by the Ottomans in 1526, Ilok became a Habsburg possession in 1688 when it was presented to the Pope’s nephew Livio Odescalchi, who built a fine Baroque palace (now the Ilok Museum) inside the walls.

 The fortress walls and towers are in a good state of preservation and can be admired by walking through the park that runs around its western and southern side.

 Ilok wine cellars

 Although Iločki podrumi is the most famous of Ilok’s wine producers, it is the large number of independent wineries that give the town its flavour.
 These are by and large family businesses, selling wines directly to visitors to their cellars.
-Visitors are welcome (you can taste wines by the glass and might also be offered cheese-and-ham nibbles), although a prior phone call is advisable to ensure that someone is at home.
+Visitors are welcome (you can taste wines by the glass and might also be offered cheese-and-ham nibbles).

 Top image: Waterfalls in Plitvice National Park © Fesus Robert/Shutterstock